mosaic-data-model/mosaic-specification/doc/source/data_model.rst

 The value of the units field is a text string in ASCII encoding.
 It contains a sequence of unit factors separated by a space.
-A unit factor is either a number (an integer or a decimal fraction) or a unit symbol optionally followed by a non-zero integer which indicates the power to which this factor is taken.
+A unit factor is either (a) a number (an integer or a decimal fraction, optionally followed by the letter 'e' and an integer indicating a power of ten) or (b) a unit symbol optionally followed by a non-zero integer which indicates the power to which this factor is taken.
 Examples:

   - "nm3" stands for cubic nanometers